 - Bevacizumab/Erlotinib Study - Newly Diagnosed Malignant Glioma

-This Phase II clinical study evaluated the effects and overall survival rates in newly-diagnosed malignant glioma patients who received a combination of bevacizumab and erlotinib after completing radiation therapy with temozolomide.
+This phase 2 clinical study evaluated the eﬀects and overall survival rates in newly diagnosed malignant glioma patients who received a combination of bevacizumab and erlotinib after completing radiation therapy with temozolomide.

 - Temozolomide Combination Study - Newly Diagnosed Glioblastoma

 - Lacosamide Study – High-Grade Gliomas

 This clinical study measured how well lacosamide prevented seizures in patients with malignant gliomas.

 - Vorinostat/Isotretinoin/Temozolomide Study – Recurrent Glioblastoma

-This Phase I/II study measured if vorinostat given with isotretinoin and temozolomide helped to control glioblastoma or gliosarcoma.
+This phase 1/2 study measured if vorinostat, given with isotretinoin and temozolomide, helped to control glioblastoma or gliosarcoma.
 The safety of these drug combinations was also assessed.

 Open NCI-CONNECT Clinical Studies

-The BTTC network is also participating in two multi-center NCI-CONNECT clinical studies that are currently enrolling.
+The BTTC/NCI-CONNECT network is also participating in two multi-center NCI-CONNECT clinical studies that are currently enrolling.

 - Nivolumab Study – Recurrent Rare CNS Tumors

 This clinical trial is investigating whether the immunotherapy drug nivolumab is an eﬀective treatment for patients with rare CNS tumors.

 - Tissue Outcomes and Pregnancy Sub Study – Rare CNS Tumors and Primary Brain Tumors

 This study examines tumor tissue from patients with rare CNS tumors and clinical data from patients who were pregnant at diagnosis or became pregnant after diagnosis to determine correlations with outcome.